Update: MINIX has discontinued the NEO U9-H, so it is no longer available for sale. This review is purely for reference.

 I recommend checking out my roundup article of the Best Android TV Boxes instead!

 Simple.
-MINIX is still selling it on their website and on Amazon.com.
+MINIX is still selling it on its website and on Amazon.com.

 Most reviews are done when the products first come out, so the tech is new and usually better than anything else on the market.
-It can be frustrating to read reviews of older products because you’re left wondering if they’re still worth it today.
+Reading reviews of older products can be frustrating because you’re left wondering if they’re still worth it today.

-Today, I’m going to review the MINIX NEO U9-H and compare it to other TV boxes that you can buy for the same price (new or used) today.
+Today, I will review the MINIX NEO U9-H and compare it to other TV boxes you can buy for the same price (new or used) today.

 By the end of this article, you’ll have a better idea if the MINIX NEO U9-H is still worth your money.